Paula Zima: Artwork

 Other public works include two "Greeting Bears" which are two life-sized concrete castings of a grizzly bear, placed at each of the two bridges that lead to the town of Los Osos, California.
 The castings were later painted by the artist.

 Her sculpture Otter Touching Its Tail, located in Santa Cruz, California is work in which "an abstract otter forms a doughnut by touching its tail and hind feet with its head and front feet.
 There is triangular embossing along the otter's sides that may represent a wave motif."
 Zima's Meditation Bird is located at Sierra Vista Hospital in San Luis Obispo, California.

-Zima has illustrated many holiday gift boxes for See's Candies.
+Zima has illustrated holiday gift boxes for See's Candies.

-Zima's sculpture has been influenced mainly by artists Beni Bufano, Marino Marini, Gustav Vigeland and Allan Houser, with whom she apprenticed.

-Education

-Zima studied natural sciences, drawing and sculpture at Stephens College in Columbia, Missouri in the early 1970s before attending Los Llanos School of Arts & Crafts, sculpture and painting, in Santa Fe, New Mexico and then California Polytechnic State University in San Luis Obispo where she obtained a BA degree in Graphic Communication, Commercial Illustration in 1979.
-She has also studied printmaking, painting and drawing at Cuesta College in San Luis Obispo, California.